philswatton/philswatton.github.io/_posts/2025-03-03-german-ge25-age.md

 One thing I haven't explored here is the gender dynamics of all of this.
 It's now known, if not as widely reported as it *should* be, that the swing to Die Linke among younger voters was driven by women[^5].
 If memory serves, all of this mirrors the basic patterns around Reform and Green support in the UK.
 Younger UK voters on average do not vote right, but if they do they vote Reform.
 But this is largely driven by young men, and not young women.

 It's plausible that young German women will remain to the left of men of the same generation for the rest of their lives.
 There is also evidence for this in terms of cohort effects[^6].
-Notably, in the same evidence older women tend to be the right of older men: I would not be surprised if a similar dynamic held with CDU/CSU and SPD support among the old.
+Notably, in the same evidence older women tend to be *ceteris paribus* to the right of older men: I would not be surprised if a similar dynamic held with CDU/CSU and SPD support among the old.

 ## Coda